 The U.S. Constitution does not say how states should elect their Members of the House of Representatives, and states used a variety of methods for most of the nation's history.
 However, since 1970, every state has elected only one per district in a winner-take-all election, due to a federal law passed in 1967.
 After nearly half a century of exclusive use of single-winner districts, we need a new standard.

 Elections under the single-winner district system are broken:

 Elections are not competitive.
 More than 85% of U.S. House districts are completely safe for the party that holds them. and only 4% were true toss-ups in 2016.
 As a result, millions of Americans are perpetually represented by politicians they oppose, with little hope of changing things at the polls.

 A House elected in multi-winner districts with ranked choice voting would look very different:

-The Fair Representation Act is a model congressional bill that would repeal and replace the 1967 single-winner district mandate with a new national standard for all fifty states.
+The Fair Representation Act is a model congressional bill that would repeal the 1967 single-winner district mandate and replace it with a new national standard for all fifty states.
 It includes two essential changes that, when enacted together, create a fairer and more representative way of electing Members of the House of Representatives.
 Those changes are the use of ranked choice voting in a smaller number of multi-winner districts, each of which sends at least three Members to Congress.
 Additionally, under the Fair Representation Act, states that draw districts must do so using state-run independent redistricting commissions made up of ordinary citizens and operating in a transparent fashion.